FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Note: For explanation clarity variables are taged as (I)nput, (T)emporary, (O)utput.
+{::comment}

+    [MB106]: Move this to the terminology/convention section

+    [VP]: I do not think these flags fit into terminology.
+    For this long list, maybe divide into sublists?

+{:/comment}

 - Take all Trial Result instances (I) measured at a given load.